 TYPE OF WALK: A circular walk.
 Can get muddy in wet weather.

 PARKING: There is a small car park in Ashford-in-the-Water with an honesty box for payment (£2 – coins only).
 Click here for Google Maps location, postcode DE45 1QG.
-Otherwise there is roadside parking.
-However, do note the Ashford-in-the-Water is a very popular tourist village and parking is exceptionally busy at weekends and school holidays.
+Otherwise there is roadside parking along Vicarage Lane.
+However, do note that Ashford-in-the-Water is a very popular tourist village and parking is exceptionally busy at weekends and school holidays.
 Aim to arrive early and please respect local residents.

 WALK HIGHLIGHTS: Walking through Headstone Tunnel (400 metres), fantastic views at Monsal Head, the pretty village of Ashford-in-the-Water where there is the family run Bulls Head pub, and a village playground.